Robinhood Review 2023: Pros and Cons

 Still have questions about opening a Robinhood account?
 We’ve provided answers to some of the questions our readers are most commonly asking.

 Yes, Robinhood is a safe platform for investing.
 Robinhood is a member of the SIPC (Securities Investor Protection Corporation), meaning your funds are insured up to $500,000.
-Robinhood is also regulated by the Securities and Exchange Commission (SEC).
+Robinhood also is regulated by the Securities and Exchange Commission (SEC).

 Yes, Robinhood offers a brokerage account as its key offering, but you can also open a cash management account with Robinhood.